Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The splitting of the 6GHz band and Wi-Fi 7

 The practice of splitting a frequency into two narrow bands started with the 5GHz of Wi-Fi 5 and continued to Wi-Fi 6.
-Instead of having one band encompassing the entire spectrum, we have two, each having half of it.
+As mentioned, instead of having one band encompassing the entire spectrum, we have two, each having half of it.

 The specificities of band splitting in Wi-Fi broadcasters